frank-chris/networked-sort-in-go/README.md

 $ cat output-3.dat >> OUTPUT
 ```

+The `concat.sh` script in the testcases can be used to do this.

-Sort INPUT and compare it with OUTPUT
+#### Sort INPUT and compare it with OUTPUT

 ```
 $ utils/{architecture}/bin/showsort INPUT | sort > REF_OUTPUT